 The hearings are typically "he said, she said."
 In the vast majority of cases, a wife or girlfriend is the protected person.
 Although many of the alleged incidents tend to be embellished and some may be entirely fabricated, something has usually happened that falls within the draconian definition recited above, so a "permanent" order is typically issued.

-In the military world, the sequence of events is similar.
-The victim complains to the service member's command, and the command issues the orders.
+Under Military Law, the sequence of events is similar.
+The victim complains to the service member's command, and the command issues the Military Protective Order.
 However, there is (as far as I can tell) no hearing where both parties are present to give their sides of the story.
-Given the zero tolerance policy of the military, it appears that military protective orders may be just as easy to come by as civilian protective orders, if not easier.
+Given the zero tolerance policy of the military with domestic violence, it appears that the military order may be just as easy to come by as civilian protective orders, if not easier.

 Permanent domestic violence protective orders can be devastating for the perpetrator.
-In the military, they can end the prospects of promotion and perhaps lead to separation with an administrative discharge, hampering the service member's job prospects in the civilian world.
+The military domestic violence prevention order, can end the prospects of promotion and perhaps lead to separation with an administrative discharge, hampering the service member's job prospects in the civilian world.
 In the civilian world the consequences are similar.
 Any position requiring an employee to carry firearms, or obtain a security clearance, is likely to be unobtainable.

 A permanent domestic violence protective order in the context of a married couple is likely to be the opening salvo of a divorce proceeding.
-It also bears mentioning that serious domestic violence can lead to criminal charges both in the civil and military arenas.
+It also bears mentioning that serious domestic violence can lead to criminal charges both under civil law and military law.